 It is also necessary internally to keep things private across different departments and levels, and to additionally protect particularly confidential data, especially personal data of customers and employees.
 To ensure this, you can define, for example, individual access rights for each user so that not everyone can view, edit, and download all documents.

 The Google Workspace provides administrators with many options.
 Administrators can store employee chat logs and manage user accounts and personal data.
 Google Workspace claims to comply with EU data protection requirements.
 Nevertheless, it is advisable to have a legal expert check whether your own use of the platform complies with the GDPR.
 In addition, there are companies that have agreed their own contractual clauses with Google regarding data processing.

 A cloud-based work platform that combines different applications ensures a better workflow.

-- Better overview: The Google G Suite makes it easier to coordinate all work processes and to keep track of meetings, deadlines, and work progress.
+- Better overview: The Google Workspace makes it easier to coordinate all work processes and to keep track of meetings, deadlines, and work progress.
 This saves a lot of time, especially for larger teams and when external parties are involved.
 A platform that unites different coordinated applications ensures that all employees are up-to-date.
 The search function makes it possible to quickly extract relevant information from large amounts of data stored in the cloud.

 - Simple administration: There is a central location for administrators that does not require additional configuration files.
 Because everything runs on a cloud, administrators don’t have to manage accounts and licenses for multiple applications distributed across multiple servers.
 There are also various options for evaluating, controlling, and managing access rights.